Walter and Eliza Hall Trust Opportunity Scholarships for Students with a Physical Disability

 |Study Mode||All modes|

 |Study Load||All loads|

-- Be enrolled into any CQUniversity Undergraduate or Masters program in which they have successfully completed at least 4 courses or an equivalent of 24 credit points
+- Be studying any undergraduate or masters course in which they have successfully completed at least equivalent of 24 credit points

-- Are citizens or permanent residents and are studying as a Commonwealth Supported student (HECS funded)
+- Be studying as a Commonwealth Supported student (HECS-HELP funded)

-Applicants will be assessed based on an application form and a written submission (of no more than 500 words) addressing the following:
+Applicants will be assessed on the application form and a written submission of no more than 500 words addressing the following:

 *Use of the funds: scholars can use the scholarship funds to purchase educational equipment & materials (eg uniforms, tools required for specific programs, laptops, textbooks, assistive technologies), residential school costs, additional tutoring, transport costs and other costs related to the educational program.
 A maximum of $4,000 only per Scholar may be used for living expenses.
 Funds are not to be utilised for the payment of HECS debt or for overseas travelling.